-Laboratory tests not only allow for comparison of emissions between different car models, they also play a key role in the procedure of bringing a car into the EU market.
-Before vehicles can be put on the market in the EU, they are tested using this laboratory-based test cycle by a national technical service in accordance with EU legislation.
+Laboratory tests not only allow for comparison of emissions between different car models, they also play a key role in the procedure of bringing a car on the EU market.
+Before vehicles can be sold in the European Union, they are tested using this laboratory-based test cycle by a national technical service in accordance with EU legislation.
 The national approval authority grants approval on the basis of these tests.
 The manufacturer may make an application for approval in any EU country.
 Once approved in one EU country, all vehicles of its type may be registered throughout the EU.
 Vehicles are sampled from the production line according to the industry standard of statistical sampling procedures.
 Those vehicles are tested to ensure they meet the approved requirements.

 When a new emissions standard enters into force in the EU (for example, Euro 6 from 1 September 2014 for new types of cars), a manufacturer has a period of one year until all of its future production would have to meet this standard (in this case 1 September 2015 for Euro 6).
-It also requires checks on the ‘in-service conformity’ of vehicles in use on the road, to ensure that the vehicle will not diverge from the standard when released in the streets.
+The regulation also requires checks on the ‘in-service conformity’ of vehicles in use on the road, to ensure that the vehicle will not diverge from the standard when released in the streets.

-The old lab test – called the New European Driving Cycle (NEDC) – was designed in the 1980s and today, can be considered outdated due to several evolutions in technology and driving conditions.
+The old lab test – called the New European Driving Cycle (NEDC) – was designed in the 1980s and became outdated today due to several evolutions in technology and driving conditions.

-- Driving has also changed over the years with increased traffic congestion, resulting in more inefficient driving.
-Additionally, driving styles have also changed.
+- Driving has also changed since the 1980s with increased traffic congestion, resulting in more inefficient driving.
+Additionally, people’s driving styles have also changed.
 In some countries new car sales are driven by company cars whose drivers receive a fuel card and who probably do not see fuel economy as their highest priority.
 Simply put, NEDC wasn’t representative of today’s driving profiles anymore.